 Deciding to go to drug rehab is monumental, changing your life for the better isn’t always easy.
-Before you leave for substance abuse treatment, there are many obstacles you must face, such as telling your boss you’re leaving for rehab.
+Before you leave for treatment, there are many obstacles you must face, such as telling your boss you’re leaving for substance abuse treatment.
 If you’re struggling with this task, we have some tips for telling your boss that you’re leaving for addiction treatment.
-There is also some research you can do as far as your rights to rehab, limitations that can come up when leaving for rehab and keeping your job while you’re in treatment for drugs or alcohol.
+There is also some research you can do as far as your rights to rehab, limitations that can come up when leaving for rehab, and keeping your job while you’re in treatment for drugs or alcohol.

 Telling your Boss You’re Leaving for Rehab

 Before you have the conversation with your boss that you’re leaving for treatment, prepare yourself.
 The same way you prepare for an interview, be prepared to answer questions they may have and have a plan for the conversation.
 Having answers ready can help this conversation go smoothly on both ends and can help ease your mind.

 Here are some tips that can help you tell your boss you’re leaving for substance abuse treatment: